 - A high "sun protection factor" (SPF); SPF represents the degree to which a sunscreen can protect the skin from sunburn.
 The higher the number, the better the protection.
-Consider a sunscreen with at least an SPF of 30.
+Consider a sunscreen with at least an SPF of 30 - and reapply every hour.

 - "Broad spectrum" protection -- sunscreen that protects against UVA and UVB rays.
 Zinc oxide is the best UVA blocker sold in the U.S..- look for at least a 7% concentration.

 - Water resistance -- sunscreen that stays on your skin longer, even if it gets wet; "water-resistant" does not mean "waterproof."
 Water-resistant sunscreens need to be reapplied as instructed on the label.

 - Apply the recommended amount of sunscreen evenly to all uncovered skin, especially your lips, nose, ears, neck, hands, and feet.
 Most of us do not apply a heavy enough layer of sunscreen to get the amount of SPF the package claims.

 - Check the label for the correct amount of time to apply sunscreen before you go out.

 - If the label doesn't give a time, allow about 15 to 30 minutes before going into the sun.

 - If you don't have much hair, apply sunscreen to the top of your head, or wear a hat.

 - Reapply to sun exposed skin at least every one hour to 80 minutes.
 Read the label to see how often.

 - Give babies and children extra care in the sun.
 Ask a doctor before applying sunscreen to children under age 6 months.